jcoreio/meteor-immutable-observer/README.md

 Begins a live query via `cursor.observe`, and tracks changes in an `Immutable.List` of documents in order.

-**This should not be called within a reactive computation.**  Since its `observe` can trigger dependency changes, it could cause an infinite autorun loop.
+**This should not be called within a reactive computation.**  It will throw an error.
+Since its `observe` can trigger dependency changes, it could cause an infinite autorun loop.

 *Make sure you `stop()` the observer when done with it.*